-Things escalated rather quickly when I visited a restaurant with my friends.
+Things escalated rather quickly however when I visited a restaurant with my friends.
 "Would you like another glass of wine, sir?"
 Yep.
 "Coffee?"
 Sure.
 "Would you like to try our creme brûlée?"
 Of course.

 "Wow Michael, you aren't holding back tonight," me friend said.
 As delicious as the experience was, wine and desserts weren't going to broaden my horizons either.
 I needed to put more effort into gathering new experiences.

 It didn't take long before opportunity came knocking.
 As soon as I arrived home, an email rattled in from a radio station that had seen my YouTube channel and wanted me to do a one-hour impromptu live show.
 As a person who gets anxious easily, the idea of live radio scared the life out of me.
 What if I snort while laughing and the entire country hears it?
 What if I have a panic attack and pass out?
 Lying through my teeth, I replied, "Sure, I'd love to."